VoxeLibre/VoxeLibre/mods/ITEMS/mcl_chests/API.md

 ## `mcl_chests.is_not_shulker_box(stack)`

-This function checks for whether `stack` is a shulker box, and returns `false` if it is.
+This function checks whether `stack` is a shulker box, and returns `false` if it is.
 Used internally to disallow putting shulker boxes into shulker boxes.

 * `stack` is an ItemStack.